classgraph/classgraph/README.md

                // the code is running.
 (Eclipse doesn't hot-replace static constant
                // initializer values if you change them while running code in the
                // debugger, so you can pick up changes this way instead).
+               // Note that the visibility of the fields is not checked; the value
+               // of the field in the classfile is returned whether or not it
+               // should be visible.
                (String className, String fieldName, Object fieldConstantValue) -> System.out.println("Static field " + fieldName + " of class "
                        + className + " " + " has constant literal value "